pygame-community/pygame-ce/docs/reST/ref/key.rst

       the ``pygame.KEYDOWN`` events on the :mod:`pygame.event` queue for this functionality.

-   .. versionadded:: 2.1.4
+   .. versionchanged:: 2.1.4
-      The collection of bools returned by ``get_pressed`` can not be iterated over because the indexes of the internal tuple does not correpsond to the keycodes.
+      The collection of bools returned by ``get_pressed`` can not be iterated over because the indexes of the internal tuple does not correspond to the keycodes.

    .. ## pygame.key.get_pressed ##